GREEK REVIVAL ERA CANDLESTAND

 PAIR OF SHERATON FANCY SIDE CHAIRS WITH EAGLES

 The best pair of Sheraton fancy side chairs!
 They date to the early 19th century, c.
 1820.
 The backs feature an expertly hand painted and gilded motif of a Golden Eagle perched atop the world.
 A similar chair is pictured in the book titled The Hitchcock Chair by John Kenney.
-That example is owned by Sturbridge VillageThis pair of chairs are in an excellent state of preservation with the paint decoration remaining very bright and having very little wear.
-The seat height is 17 1/2". the height to the crest is 34 1/4".
+That example is owned by Sturbridge Village.
+The chairs are in an excellent state of preservation with the paint decoration remaining very bright and having very little wear.
+The rush seats appear to be the originals.
+The seat height is 17 1/2".
+The height to the crest is 34 1/4".

 SHERATON FANCY ROCKING CHAIR